bluebrown/docker-sd-and-lb-strategies/blogpost.md

 }
 ```

-After the template has been changed, the restart command is performed.
+After the template has been changed, the restart command is executed.

 ```conf
 consul {